 The scale of the migration project can be overwhelming.
 It would help to adopt the iterative methodology, which means prioritizing applications and moving several apps to the cloud simultaneously in sprints.

 The progress can be slow and expensive at first, but your teams will get more proficient as you proceed with the migration.
 In any case, it’s usually more effective to turn to professionals with relevant experience that work according to proven methodologies.

 Find an experienced cloud partner

 A skilled AWS partner can guide you through the migration process, making it faster, smoother, and, ultimately, cheaper.

 Remember that you'll be entrusting this company with your business data, so your decision should be deliberate and informed.
 Here's what you should look out for in a migration vendor:

 - Data safety.
 Professional companies can guarantee the security of your information.
 Needless to say, an NDA (non-disclosure agreement) should be a must.

 - Experience.
 Make sure your vendor has relevant expertise if you want to avoid the widespread AWS cloud migration issues.

 - Pricing.
 The migration procedure may be costly, but the right vendor can reduce your expenses with a practical framework.

 - Certification.
-When you're dealing with AWS Consulting Partners, you can be sure they’re experts with deep technical expertise.
+When you're dealing with AWS Migration Consulting Partners, you can be sure they’re experts with deep technical expertise.